cbdallavalle/gear-up/m4_sessions/1803-inning/group_4.md

 ### Session Outline (Please include who is facilitating and how much time you are going to spend in each section):

-- Icebreaker -- (10 min)
+- Icebreaker (what's a social issue that you're interested in) -- (10 min)
-- What is an api? -- (7.5 min) JOSI
-  - terminology
-  - quick overview
 - Finding them -- (7.5 min) KELLEY
   - understanding the docs
   - examples of institutions that publish/maintain apis
   - resources available
+- What is an api? -- (7.5 min) JOSI
+  - terminology
+  - quick overview
 - How do you know it's a good one? -- (7.5 min) CASEY
   - Talk about data object and cleaning it
 - How to find inspiration & using them -- (7.5 min) NORA